Buying real estate in Abidjan?

 What "grey-area" ownership setups get foreigners in trouble in Abidjan?

-The most common grey-area setups in Abidjan include buying "attestation villageoise" or informal papers and treating them as ownership, skipping the notary and doing transactions privately without registration, and nominee ownership where land is put in a friend's name with only a side agreement.
+The three most common grey-area setups in Abidjan are: buying land based on an "attestation villageoise" (a village-level paper that is not a real title), skipping the notary and doing a private "sous-seing prive" deal without proper registration, and putting property in a local friend's or partner's name with only a side agreement (nominee ownership) that has no formal enforceability.

 By the way, you can avoid most of these bad surprises if you go through our pack covering the property buying process in Abidjan.